matheusb432/rust-course/notes/04-data-collections.md

 ## HashMap

-A HashMap is a collection that stores key-value pairs, where the key is used to look up the value in an efficient manner.

-Similar to a Map in JS.
+- A HashMap is a collection that stores key-value pairs (KVPs), where the key is used to look up the value in an efficient manner.
+It's similar to a Map in JS.

 ```rust
 let mut people = HashMap::new();